tdmalone/ops-team-topic-updater/README.md

 * Add better error handling
 * Add tests (& CI), and linting
 * Make workflows more flexible - eg. perhaps only one Jira filter is being used; or only PagerDuty
-* Handle pagination
+* Handle pagination when lots of issues and incidents are returned
-* More documentation (particularly on setting up webhooks for invocation)

 ## License